 How to Properly Cut Your Collard Greens

-Once you have throughly cleaned and de-steamed your collard greens you can begin to properly cut them.
-You roll your collards tobacco style, and then you began to cut them any way you choose.
+Once you have throughly cleaned and removed them from the stalk you can begin to properly cut them.
+You roll your collards tobacco style, and then you began to cut them.
 I prefer to cut them into thin strips, because it’s more aesthetically pleasing to the eye.

 How to Cook Your Smoked Cured Meat